sevenzig/qbrankings/supporting-cast-scoring-system.md

 # Supporting Cast Scoring System Documentation

 ## Overview
-The Supporting Cast Score is a **quality assessment system** that rewards quarterbacks playing with better supporting talent.
-This system operates with **direct logic**: excellent supporting cast quality results in higher scores, while poor supporting cast quality results in lower scores.
-The maximum possible score is **100 points**.
+The Supporting Cast Score is a **situational context adjustment system** that gives extra credit to quarterbacks producing in difficult situations.
+This system operates with **adjustment logic**: QBs with poor supporting casts get bonuses to their overall scores, while QBs with elite supporting casts get slight penalties.
+The system is designed to normalize QB evaluation by accounting for the talent around them.

 ---

 ## System Philosophy

 ### Core Concept
-**"Elite Teams, Elite Scores"** - Quarterback performance should reflect the quality of their supporting cast.
-A QB playing with elite weapons, protection, and defense should be recognized for having superior organizational support, while QBs with poor supporting casts receive lower support scores.
+**"Contextual Fairness"** - Quarterback evaluation should account for the quality of supporting talent.
+A QB producing with poor weapons, protection, and defense deserves extra credit for overcoming adversity, while QBs with elite supporting casts should be evaluated knowing they had organizational advantages.

 ### Direct Scoring Logic
 ```javascript